rfcamo/group5project/README.md

 What we hope to show with our data is the below hypothesis:

-Covid-19 had a significant negative effect on the afforementioned
+Covid-19 had a significant negative effect on the afforementioned categories.

 # Project Structure